Python Turtle - Lesson 5¶

 6 print("That's not a number")

-Predict what you think will happen when you run the code twice:
+Predict what you think will happen when you run the code two times:

 dog